airbytehq/airbyte/docs/architecture/airbyte-specification.md

 ## The Airbyte Protocol

 * All messages passed to and from connectors must be wrapped in an `AirbyteMesage` envelope and serialized as JSON.
 The JsonSchema specification for these messages can be found [here](https://github.com/airbytehq/airbyte/blob/master/airbyte-protocol/models/src/main/resources/airbyte_protocol/airbyte_protocol.yaml).
-* Even if a record is wrapped in an `AirbyteMessage` it will only be processed if it appropriate for the given command. e.g. If a source `read` action includes AirbyteMessages in its stream of type Catalog for instance, these messages will be ignored as the `read` interface only expects `AirbyteRecordMessage`s and `AirbyteStateMessage`s.
+* Even if a record is wrapped in an `AirbyteMessage` it will only be processed if it is appropriate for the given command. e.g. If a source `read` action includes AirbyteMessages in its stream of type Catalog for instance, these messages will be ignored as the `read` interface only expects `AirbyteRecordMessage`s and `AirbyteStateMessage`s.
 The appropriate `AirbyteMessage` types have been described in each command above.
 * **ALL** actions are allowed to return `AirbyteLogMessage`s on stdout.
 For brevity, we have not mentioned these log messages in the description of each action, but they are always allowed.
 An `AirbyteLogMessage` wraps any useful logging that the connector wants to provide.
 These logs will be written to Airbyte's log files and output to the console.
 * I/O:
   * Connectors receive arguments on the command line via JSON files. `e.g. --catalog catalog.json`